Security-Onion-Solutions/securityonion-docs/download.rst

    **ALWAYS verify the checksum of ANY downloaded ISO image!** Regardless of whether you're downloading our Security Onion ISO image or any other ISO image, you should ALWAYS verify the downloaded ISO image to ensure it hasn't been tampered with or corrupted during download.
 If it fails to verify, try downloading again.
 If it still fails to verify, try downloading from another computer or another network.

--  If downloading our Security Onion ISO image for version 2.4.3 or later, you can find the download link and verification instructions at https://github.com/Security-Onion-Solutions/securityonion/blob/2.4/main/DOWNLOAD_AND_VERIFY_ISO.md.
+-  If downloading our Security Onion ISO image, you can find the download link and verification instructions at https://github.com/Security-Onion-Solutions/securityonion/blob/2.4/main/DOWNLOAD_AND_VERIFY_ISO.md.
 -  If downloading any other ISO image, please verify that ISO image using whatever instructions they provide.

 .. warning::